Learning Market Making with Closing Auctions: Introduction

 Early works in financial auctions has been developed in \cite{kyle1985continuous}.
 In this article, Kyle provides the first tractable equilibrium model of a continuous auction with asymmetric information.
 It explains how prices aggregate private information through order flow, introducing measure of market depth and price impact.
 This paper became the benchmark for analyzing liquidity, price discovery, and strategic trading in modern auction-based financial markets.
 While auction markets have been well-investigated in the economical community for discrete-time model, see for example \cite{milgrom1989auctions,vulcano2002optimal,milgrom2004putting} and have known a growing interest, especially since the work of the Nobel laureate Paul Milgrom, it stays challenging at the high frequency-level and for continuous time framework and has been pointed as one of the most challenging question in financial engineering in \cite[Section 5.1]{carmona2022influence}.
 The big picture of the trading session considered in this paper is the following: along the session a market maker quotes on a limit order book to liquidate her position until the end of the continuous trading time session.
+This first session can be viewed as an end-of-day trading session.
 Then, the exchange triggers a closing auction for the next minutes of the day.
 During this auction, order are accumulated by the exchange along time, where participants proposes limit orders at which there are willing to buy or sell the asset with a specific volume, and limit order of the previous continuous trading phase are added as trading block for the auction clearing.
 At the end of the auction phase, known as the clearing time, a clearing price is set by the exchange to ensure as much transaction as possible to clear the market and trade the asset.
 This closing auction plays a fundamental role in market liquidation and empowers efficiency of price discovery as explained in \cite{kandel2012effect,raillon2020growing}.
 We also refer to \cite{milgrom2019auction} for an overview of auction mechanism.
 On the one hand, auctions successfully fix mechanical flaws of limit order book like correlation breakdown as explained in \cite{budish2014implementation}.
 On the other hand, unlike a LOB trading, the key challenge of the auction phase is to set an efficient (clearing) price to trade the asset, given the different operations of market participants, known as the price discovery mechanism \cite{madhavan2000price,biais2002ipo,biais1999price}.
 The benefit of auctions for market quality, as reducing the spread between the clearing price and the efficient price of a risk asset has been investigated in the recent literature, for example \cite{du2014welfare,paul2021optimal,derchu2024ahead,salek2024equity,jantschgi2024transaction} by proposing incentives and optimal fees scheme to mitigate auctions' flaws \cite{mastrolia2024clearing,mastrolia2025optimal}.
+Finally, we see in many markets nowadays that volumes at the closing auction have increased significantly in recent years.
+Ignoring this stage is therefore problematic when modeling market making.
+Furthermore, high-frequency market makers aim at ending each trading day with a flat position: it is likely they will use the auction to close their position if they need to.
+This underlines the importance of considering closing auctions in a end-of-day market making or liquidation framework.